I am a certified yoga instructor and self-taught artist. I finally quit smoking after eight failed attempts.

 I bring my healthy snacks everywhere now.
 I do not want to fall into the sugar snack trap!
 I find I am saving money because every time I bought cigarettes I bought a snack, then a drink, and before you know it I spent $18 at the store.
 If you smoke every day, you do the math for the month.

-I truly believe because I am choosing to eat ovo-vegetarian for the month (means eggs are on the menu) that I have less nicotine cravings, I am detoxing faster, and I have less mental chatter.
+I truly believe because I am choosing to eat ovo-vegetarian for the month (which means eggs are on the menu) that I have fewer nicotine cravings, I am detoxing faster, and I have less mental chatter.
 This diet choice is supporting my transformation.
 Being this disciplined is really boosting my self-esteem and confidence too.

 Now you clean your environment!
 I went H.A.M.
 I took this step to the next level by organizing every cabinet, closet, drawer and corner of my living space.
 I donated, recycled, and threw out anything that I didn't use in the past two years or didn't need at all.

 Don’t stop moving!
-Every day after work I ate, walked my dog, then I went straight to the appointments I scheduled at the gym.
-I worked out, used the sauna, the whirlpool, the regular pool, took a shower and by the time I got home- lights out (well some nights).
+Every day after work I ate, walked my dog, then went straight to the appointments I scheduled at the gym.
+I worked out, used the sauna, the whirlpool, the regular pool, took a shower, and by the time I got home, lights out (well some nights).